adlnet/xapi-profiles/xapi-profiles-structure.md

     * when only one profile or only one pattern occurrence of each profile will be used, in a given registration, subregistrations SHOULD NOT be used.
     * if any Statements following a primary Pattern do not contain a subregistration, all statements with the same registration and profile version in category MUST follow that primary Pattern.
     * if any Statements with a given registration contain the subregistration extension, then all statements with that registration with the same subregistration identifier for a given profile version MUST follow the same primary Pattern.
-    * the extension key of the subregistration extension is https://TODO/REPLACE/WITH/REAL/ID (a value in the w3id xAPI space should be used for this).
+    * the extension key of the subregistration extension is https://TODO/REPLACE/WITH/REAL/ID (a value in the w3id xAPI space will be used for this).
     * the subregistration extension MUST only be present in Statements with a registration.
     * the subregistration extension is an array-valued context extension.
 The array MUST NOT be empty.
 Each value of the array MUST be an object with the properties in the table below.